 Oddly, Chainsaw-Swinging Maniacs Aren't the Only Danger at a Haunted House.

-While scare-related injuries sustained at haunted houses may not receive a lot of traction, the operators of the premises are also liable for damages from the physical premises themselves.
-Hastily-constructed outdoor facilities used for temporary haunted houses and parks can be fraught with issues.
+While scare-related injuries at haunted houses may not get a lot of traction, the operators of the premises are also liable for damages from the physical premises themselves.
+Hastily-built outdoor facilities used for temporary haunted houses and parks can have plenty of issues.
 In other cases, companies buy old properties for their run-down look, rightly thinking that the condemned appearance of the buildings increased their perceived "spookiness."
 Neither setup lends itself well to meticulous preparation, especially for ventures that are by their nature usually seasonal and dismantled or packed up within a month or two.
 Here's a few of the more-common injuries around such premises:

-• Slips and falls.
+- Slips and falls.
 Haunted houses are often laid out in ways that seem to invite trips, slips, falls, spills, and other losses of balance.
 Where to begin?
 The layout is at least partially designed to disorient visitors.
 Lighting is dim in some areas and strobing in others.
 Fog from concealed machines conceals any uneven or slippery patches on the ground.
 Paths through the venue are often uneven and have narrow stairways.
 If something jumps out in an area where vision is obscured, it could cause a recoiling visitor to lose his or her footing.
-There's no shortage of tripping hazards to ensnare feet in such places, too--exposed electrical cords, poorly-placed furniture or floor coverings, or props that extend into the walkway.
-Some haunted houses borrow a few tricks from carnival fun-houses as well, including mechanically-operated floors that shake or shift under a customer's feet.
+There's no shortage of tripping hazards to ensnare feet in such places, too, like exposed electrical cords, poorly-placed furniture or rugs, and props that extend into the walkway.
+Some haunted houses borrow a few tricks from carnival fun-houses too, including mechanically-operated floors that shake or shift under a customer's feet.

-• Exposed construction materials.
-Screws, nails, unfinished edges, and splinters from plywood boards can cause lacerations, scrapes and bruises.
-It is difficult for a person to keep a watchful eye out for environmental hazards when trying to dodge zombies and serial killers in a strobe-lit room with a shaking floor.
-Logically extending from cuts and scrapes comes the possibility of bleeding, which adds additional hazards to both the bloody person and other patrons of the facility.
-Blood adds a new slip-and-fall hazard to the floor, and an open wound in an uncontrolled environment doesn't typically go well.
+- Exposed construction materials.
+Screws, nails, unfinished edges, and splinters from plywood boards can cause cuts, scrapes and bruises.
+Hey—it's hard to keep a watchful eye out for environmental hazards when trying to dodge zombies and serial killers in a strobe-lit room with a shaking floor.
+Cuts and scrapes could also mean bleeding, which adds hazards to both the bloody person and others.
+Blood adds another slip-and-fall hazard to the floor, and an open wound in an uncontrolled environment doesn't typically go well.

-• Damaged or malfunctioning props.
-The sheer volume of scare-hungry patrons funneling through these haunted houses on a daily basis suggests that their animatronics and props could wear out and malfunction.
-Suddenly the machete-waving skeleton accidentally swings wide and whacks a paying customer on the head.
-A coffin, ordinarily bolted to the wall, has worked loose from its bracket and falls on someone.
-Floorboards break and someone's foot falls through, scraping or cutting his leg.
-Fog machines, while atmospheric, have been known to create excess quantities of carbon monoxide; in the tight confines of haunted houses, this can reach dangerous concentrations when the machines are run for many hours at a time.
+- Damaged or malfunctioning props.
+With so many scare-hungry people funneling through these haunted houses on a daily basis, animatronics and props can wear out and malfunction.
+Suddenly the machete-waving skeleton swings wide and whacks a paying customer on the head.
+A coffin, ordinarily bolted to the wall, works loose from its bracket and falls on someone.
+Floorboards break and someone's foot falls through, scraping or cutting their leg.
+Fog machines, while atmospheric, have been known to make too much carbon monoxide; in the tight confines of haunted houses, this can reach dangerous concentrations when the machines are run for hours at a time.

-• Employee mistakes.
-It's one thing if an employee is performing his or her job within the expected standards--surprising and titillating guests by frightening them.
-As we discussed, accidents that befall patrons during this normal exchange normally are decided in favor of the defendants.
+- Employee mistakes.
+It's one thing if an employee is just doing their job by scaring guest; as we mentioned, accidents during this normal exchange normally are decided in favor of the defendants.
 However, seasonal employees are notorious for not taking their temporary jobs very seriously.
-If one of these non-model employees were inebriated or distracted when some potential "victims" rounded a corner and overzealously grabbed/struck one, there could certainly be grounds for liability.
-Employee are representatives of the company, and their actions are factored into the proprietors' liability.
+If one of these non-model employees got handsy or too violent when some potential "victims" rounded a corner, that could be grounds for liability.

-• Outdoor venues.
-More rural areas don't always have full-blown buildings devoted to scares, but instead erect "haunted" cornfield mazes or hayrides.
+- Outdoor venues.
+More rural areas don't always have full-blown buildings devoted to scares, but instead use "haunted" cornfield mazes or hayrides.
 Like we saw above, these can have their share of hazards as well, including terrain or weather-related concerns, as well as staffing problems, since employee options can be limited in smaller towns.
-On farms out to make a few bucks during the season, it's not uncommon for the farmer's adolescent child to drive the tractor during a haunted hayride.
-While it's a little odd to think that said 13-year-old stands a better chance of properly driving that tractor than I do at 32, it constitutes a concern.
+On farms out to make a few bucks during the season, it's not uncommon for the farmer's kid to drive the tractor during a haunted hayride.
+That 13-year-old probably drives that tractor better than I would, but it's still a concern when a juvenile is at the wheel.

-I'm sure some folks are probably thinking that I'm just some attorney who is trying to mess with one of their favorite holidays.
-I don't want to spoil the fun, it's just that practicing personal injury law means applying a critical eye to things.
-Contrary to what most people think, the law doesn't prohibit people from engaging in dangerous, but fun activities.
-Instead it merely requires that the dangers be appropriate to the activity.
+I'm sure some folks think that I'm just some killjoy trying to mess with one of their favorite holidays.
+I don't want to spoil the fun, it's just that practicing personal injury law means applying a critical eye where many folks don't.
+Contrary to what most people think, the law doesn't keep people from engaging in possibly-dangerous fun.
+It just requires the dangers to be appropriate to the activity.

 In general I agree with rulings in the haunted house cases that I've come across.
-It would be silly to hold haunted houses accountable for doing what people pay them to do.
-However, that doesn't excuse the operators of these attractions of ensuring that hazards common to all premises are addressed.
-When one of these injures a patron, that's a different matter.
-In short, the law only expects haunted house owners to play by the same rules that the rest of us have to abide by.
+It'd be silly to punish the venues for doing exactly what people pay them to do.
+However, that doesn't excuse their operators from minimizing the hazards common to all premises.
+When one of those hurts someone, that's a different matter.
+In short, the law only expects haunted house owners to play by the same rules that the rest of us abide by.
 If that weren't the case, then we'd have a haunted house loophole in our justice system, which quite naturally, we don't.